bisyee/ArduinoProject/README.md

 # Introduction

-In this workspace I have 8 projects all connected with a smart arduino house...
+In this workspace I have 7 projects all connected with a smart arduino house.

 # Connection